DEVELOPMENT

 The Process

 It’s one thing to have a plan.
-It’s another thing knowing HOW to implement the plan.
+It’s another thing to know HOW to implement the plan.
 King Solomon reminds us,

 “Many are the plans in the mind of a man, but it is the purpose of the LORD that will stand.”
 (Proverbs 19:21)